-The Virginia Tech Center for Housing Research (VCHR), located in Blacksburg, is the official housing research center for the Commonwealth and is a college center in Virginia Tech's College of Architecture and Urban Studies.
+The Virginia Tech Center for Housing Research (VCHR), located in Blacksburg, is the official housing research center for the Commonwealth and is a college center in Virginia Tech's College of Engineering.
 VCHR has a mission to serve as "an interdisciplinary study, research, and information resource on housing for the Commonwealth of Virginia."
-Accordingly, VCHR provides housing-related data services to localities and the Commonwealth, federal agencies, nonprofit organizations, and for-profit businesses.
+Accordingly, VCHR provides housing-related research for localities and the Commonwealth, federal agencies, nonprofit organizations, and for-profit businesses.

-VCHR's recent focus is on sustainability and "green building" in addition to other research that impacts housing affordability.
+VCHR's recent focus is on innovative technology that transforms the production cycle and high-performance housing in addition to data-driven research that impacts housing affordability.
 VCHR has published numerous reports on topics such as housing markets and affordability; preservation of federally-assisted, low-income housing; regulatory impacts on affordable housing; public-private housing partnerships; and diffusion of innovative housing technologies in residential construction.

-The Center's director is Dr. Andrew P. McCoy, an assistant professor of Building Construction and adjunct professor of Civil and Environmental Engineering at Virginia Tech.
-Ms. Marilyn Cavell is Co-Director and oversees VCHR operations.
-Dr. Ted Koebel is a Senior Associate and consults on research development.
-Dr. Koebel is Professor of Urban Affairs and Planning in the College of Architecture and Urban Studies at Virginia Tech.
+The Center's director is Dr. Andrew P. McCoy, Beliveau professor of Building Construction and associate director of the Myers Lawson School of Construction at Virginia Tech.
+Melissa (Mel) Jones is co-director and oversees VCHR operations.
+Dr. Philip Agee is assistant director.
+Dr. Agee is an assistant professor in the College of Engineering at Virginia Tech.